Introductory Sanskrit I

 • Schedule: 9 September – 19 December 2024.

-• See also the intensive summer courses US101S and US102S 3 June–29 July 2022.
+• See also the intensive summer courses US101S and US102S 2 June – 25 July 2022.

 • Course meeting times: Monday and Thursday 9:00-10:00am U.S. Central Time, recorded lectures, daily interactive on-line exercises (images: welcome, transliteration instructions, transliteration errors, sandhi errors, morphological identification, translation).
 Time commitment: 10–12 hours per week.

-• Course fee: $3,000, or $5,000 for both US101, and US102.
+• Course fee: $3,000, or $5,000 if enrolling in both US101 and US102 before 1 September.

 • Register.